 #Moving to the next-generation headless CMS

 For fast-growing, agile businesses, cloud CMS can deliver enhanced scalability, faster access to content, and lower costs.
-But not all cloud CMSes are the same.
+However, not all cloud CMSes are the same.

 While monolithic CMSes have frontend and backend tightly coupled, which makes development and deployment challenging, headless CMSes can deliver digital experiences at scale by decoupling the frontend and backend.
 This gives businesses the freedom and flexibility to publish content to any frontend.

 Hygraph is an innovative headless solution that can deliver personalized digital experiences at scale.
-Through federated content management and composable components, it allows you to create customizable and powerful applications without worrying about how the backend tech stack will align with the frontend.
+Federated content management and composable components allow you to create customizable and powerful applications without worrying about how the backend tech stack will align with the frontend.

 Request a demo and see how Hygraph’s headless CMS can enable teams to build efficient content workflows and deliver modern applications.